Andrew Levitas: Photographic sculpture

+Levitas' work has been showcased worldwide.
+Most notably, his work has been acquired by museums including The National Museum Wales and 10 Downing Street and he is one of only a handful of American artists accepted to show with the Société Nationale des Beaux-Arts at the Louvre.
+Levitas' most recent sculptural work on environmental pollution debuted with a solo exhibition at The Goulandris Museum in Athens, where he was artist in residence in 2021.
+Upcoming museum exhibitions include Lisbon, London, and Tel Aviv.

 Paintings

-Levitas’ "organic abstractions" (paintings built from home made pigments, canvas, and organic materials – in some cases entire trees) have also received critical acclaim.
+Levitas’ "organic abstractions" (paintings built from home-made pigments, canvas, and organic materials – in some cases entire trees) have also received critical acclaim.
 The work, often reflective of Los Angeles life, is in part a commentary on emotion and the way we choose to express ourselves, as well as the ways in which we insulate ourselves from essential truth.
 The work also stresses a larger discourse on nature, the organic and its place in the contemporary world.

+Levitas’s fine art engages with the same environmental and inspirational themes that are seen in his films.